Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

-# Experiments
+# Evaluation

+In this section, we delineate our experimental setup and validate that the proposed system achieves significant improvements in accuracy.

+## Experimental Setup

+**Implementation Details.** We implemented our SLAM system on a laptop equipped with a 13th Gen Intel(R) Core(TM) i7-13620H 2.40 GHz processor, 16GB of RAM, and an NVIDIA RTX 4060 8GB GPU.
+The optimization pipeline was implemented using Python with the PyTorch framework, while custom CUDA kernels were developed for rasterization and backpropagation operations.

-**Datasets.** The Replica dataset [@straubReplicaDatasetDigital2019]  comprises high-quality 3D reconstructions of a variety of indoor scenes.
-We utilize the publicly available dataset collected by Sucar et al . [@sucarImapImplicitMapping2021], which provides trajectories from an RGBD sensor.
-Further, we demonstrate that our framework achieves SOTA results on real-world data by using the TUM-RGBD [@sturmBenchmarkEvaluationRGBD2012].
-The poses for TUM-RGBD were captured using an external motion capture system.
+**Datasets.** We utilized the Replica dataset [@straubReplicaDatasetDigital2019] and the TUM-RGBD dataset [@sturmBenchmarkEvaluationRGBD2012] to evaluate our pose estimation accuracy.
+The Replica dataset, specifically designed for RGB-D SLAM evaluation, provides high-quality 3D reconstructions of various indoor scenes.
+We employed the publicly available dataset collected by Sucar et al. [@sucarImapImplicitMapping2021], which offers trajectories from an RGB-D sensor.
+The Replica dataset contains challenging purely rotational camera motions.
+The TUM-RGBD dataset, widely used in the SLAM field for evaluating tracking accuracy, represents real-world scenarios and provides precise camera poses captured by an external motion capture system.

+**Metrics.** To assess camera pose estimation accuracy, we employed the average absolute trajectory error (ATE RMSE) and the absolute angular error (AAE RMSE).
+In the result tables, we highlight the best, second, and third performances.

+**Baselines.** We primarily compare our method against state-of-the-art Gaussian-SLAM approaches, including RTG-SLAM[@pengRTGSLAMRealtime3D2024], GS-ICP-SLAM [@haRGBDGSICPSLAM2024], and Gaussian-SLAM [@yugayGaussianSLAMPhotorealisticDense2024].
+Additionally, we include the renowned ORB-SLAM3 estimation algorithm [@camposOrbslam3AccurateOpensource2021] as a baseline.
+For a fair comparison, we adapted their tracking methods.
+RTG-SLAM employs ICP, GS-ICP-SLAM uses G-ICP [@segalGeneralizedicp2009a], and Gaussian-SLAM utilizes Open3D [@zhouOpen3DModernLibrary2018] RGB-D Odometry for pose estimation, which combines colored point cloud alignment [@parkColoredPointCloud2017] with an energy-based approach to visual odometry from RGB-D images [@steinbruckerRealtimeVisualOdometry2011].

+## Localization Evaluation

+To mitigate long-term drift accumulation, we focus on evaluating pose estimation between consecutive frames.
+For each frame, we initialize the pose using the ground truth pose of the previous frame.

 ::: {.table}